 On the other hand, the peak consumption occurs from 14 to 17h during summer when the solar radiation, occupancy and external temperature are at their highest.
 The 1h shift from April to October is due to the time shift (CET to CEST).

 In the following comparison, we’ll examine the electricity exchange between the building and the grid.

 The reddish areas represent the hours when the energy is consumed from the grid, whereas the blueish ones represent the hours when electricity is injected into the grid thanks to the PV system.
-White areas represent the hours when the building electricity production compensates the building electricity demand.
+White areas represent the hours when the building’s electricity production compensates for the building’s electricity demand.